EskAlam06/SauceLab_Automation_Testing/README.md

    - Sorting the inventory by price ( Low to High , High to Low) & Sorting by name ( A-Z, Z-A).

 4. **Cart Details**
-    - Uses can verify item count in cart.
+    - User can verify item count in cart.

 5. **Add/Remove/View Product to Cart**
-   - Adds/Remove/View the first available product from the inventory page to the shopping cart.
+   - Adds/Removes/Views the first available product from the inventory page to the shopping cart.

 6. **Navigate to Cart and Checkout**
    - Opens the cart and initiates the checkout process.